aws-samples/eks-workshop-v2/website/docs/aiml/deploy-monitor-genai-model/modeltraining.md

 Use your browser and paste the loadbalancer url obtained in the previous step to access the notebook

-Login using the username user1 and the password as specified in the jupyterhub-values.yaml.
+Login using the username "user1" and the password as specified in the jupyterhub-values.yaml.

 ![jupyterhub login page](./assets/jupyterhub-login.png)

-Upon successful login, you would see a jupyterhub-user1 pod would have instantiated on a GPU node.
-If it the launch timesout after, please relaunch the server
+Upon successful login, a jupyterhub-user1 pod will have to launch on a GPU instance-type, so karpenter would launch a new GPU instance-type.
+If the request timesout after, please relaunch the server.
+Note: This step could take about 10 mins to download the image and to launch the pod.

 ![upload nb](./assets/user1-session-launch.png)